 As stewards of 47 acres of land (10 under vine), and as practitioners of truly sustainable viticulture, our pursuit of winemaking perfection begins with the soil.

-KIN Vineyards tends two vineyards nestled along the Carp Ridge, adjoined by the Carp River, and resting upon the grey limestone of the Ottawa Formation.
-Each vineyard supports a distinct terroir, a unique personality, and a tremendous potential for remarkable wine.
+KIN Vineyards tends to a vineyard nestled along the Carp Ridge, adjoined by the Carp River, and resting upon the grey limestone of the Ottawa Formation.
+The vineyard supports a distinct terroir, a unique personality, and a tremendous potential for remarkable wine.

 The KINfolk have a unique agrarian sensibility to winegrowing using sustainable farming practices.
 Our tender vinifera vines are gently and painstakingly buried under earth each fall.
 Nothing is easy about our viticultural methods.